 On March 17, 2016, the Indiana Court of Appeals issued a 2-1 opinion affirming the denial of KS&E's Motion for Judgment of the Pleadings on the basis that Plaintiff's Complaint did state claims upon which relief could be granted and IC 34-12-3-3 did not provide full immunity to Plaintiff's negligence claim against a firearm retailer for an alleged unlawful sale of a firearm.
 Judge Riley wrote the majority opinion, Justice Brown wrote a concurring opinion, and Justice Altice wrote a dissent stating that IC 34-12-3-3 did provide immunity.

 Update: On April 18th, 2016, the defendant filed a petition to transfer.
 On June 23rd, 2016, the Indiana Supreme Court granted transfer and has set oral argument for August 31st, 2016.
-On April 24, 2017, the Indiana Supreme Court affirmed in part, and reversed, in part, The Court of Appeals decision.
-Specifically, the Indiana Supreme Court held that IC 34-12-3-3 was not preempted by federal law, did not violate eithere state or federal Constitution, was umabigious and functions as a limited immunity statute that insulated the Defendant from suits demanding monetary damages, but not claims involving equitable relief.
+On April 27th, 2017, the Indiana Supreme Court affirmed in part and reversed in part, holding that the statute barring actions against gun sellers was not unconsistutional and applied to claims for monetary damages even if the firearm was sold unlawfully; however, it was a limited immunity and did not apply to claims for equitable relief.
+As such, the plaintiff was barred from making a monetary claim for damages against the gun seller, but equitable remedies could be pursued.
+Opinion Certified 6/9/17.

 Nick Baker is serving as amicus counsel.
 View the brief here.